vote For Our Site!

-While you are comparin solar collectors or other gadgets, know that some of the components can be heavy.
+While you are comparing solar collectors or other gadgets, know that some of the components can be heavy.
 Heavy means expensive to be shipped.

-If you are not plannin to do the labor yourself, you may do well to have a local builder put a collector together for you, made from as many local materials as can be well gotten.
-Then your shippin will be lowered.
+If you are not planning to do the labor yourself, you may do well to have a local builder put a collector together for you, made from as many local materials as can be well gotten.
+Then your shipping cost will be lowered.

 Trickle-Down, Versus Pipe-And-Plate Solar Efficiency